laravel/docs/mocking.md

         Event::assertDispatched(OrderCreated::class);

-        // Other events are dispatched as normal...
+        // Other events are dispatched as normal
         $order->update([...]);
     }